THE WORLD’S #1 EXECUTIVE COACHING AND BUSINESS COACHING BLOG SINCE 2017.

 The differences between aggressiveness and assertiveness set good leaders apart from those for whom no one wants to work.

-Unlike aggressive communication, an assertive leadership style is firm, yet respectful and clear.
+Unlike aggressive communication, an assertive leadership style is firm, respectful, and straightforward.
 Assertive leaders find it easier to:

 - Build meaningful relationships predicated on trust and mutual respect